MicroEJ/docs/VEEPortingGuide/tinySandbox.rst

 .. note::

-   Before :ref:`Architecture 8.1.0 <changelog-8.1.0>`, enabling the Tiny-Sandbox capability
+   In SDK 5, before :ref:`Architecture 8.1.0 <changelog-8.1.0>`, enabling the Tiny-Sandbox capability
    was done by setting the property ``mjvm.standalone.configuration`` in the ``configuration.xml`` file as follows:

    .. code-block::